geoneric/fern/Documents/Texts/DataModel/Ontology.rst

 Model ontology
 ==============
 This section uses the term attribute to mean the collection of values that describe a certain (environmental) phenomenon.
 For most attributes in environmental models, there is a correspondence between the attribute and some real-world phenomenon, but this is not a requirement.
 Empirical values are also treated as attributes.
+(KDJ: Empirical values are tied to the feature earth, or space, for example. *All* attributes are tied to a feature.)

 Modellers are interested in attributes, not technicalities.
 Modellers model concentrations, income, volumes, speeds, directions, etc. The fact that there are things like agents, points, rasters, vectors, single precision floating points, unsigned integers, etc, are an implementation detail that may or may not be relevant to the modeller.
 It may not matter to him as long as requirements in execution speed, data size, accuracy, etc are met.
 Since environmental attributes matter more to humans than implementation details, working with attributes results in a cleaner, more correct, design, than working with concepts like rasters and features.